Nolan-Rewega/Aoc-2021/README.md

 # Aoc-2021

-My solutions for Aoc 2021
+My (not very optimal) solutions for Aoc 2021